Golf Tutorials

 Step 1: Prep Work is Everything

 If you take one thing away from this guide, let it be this: your prep work determines the quality and safety of your finished club.
 A strong, reliable bond is built on clean, properly prepared surfaces.
 A weak bond comes from skipping this step.
 Don't be tempted to rush it.
-This is where a professional job is seperated from a failed attempt.
+This is where a professional job is separated from a failed attempt.

 Cleaning the Club Head Hosel